Mongrel Mob murderer Raymond Jury sentenced for killing fellow gang member Trevor Rikihana

-Raymond Iveagh Jury has been sentenced to life in prison for the "ferocious" and "callous" murder of a man he once considered a brother.
+Mongrel Mob member Raymond Iveagh Jury will spend at least 17 years in prison for murdering a fellow gang member.

-Jury, 58, was found guilty in August of murdering Trevor Rikihana, 69, a Rotorua man and fellow member of the Rogue chapter of the Mongrel Mob, in the early hours of January 30, last year.
+Jury, 58, was found guilty in August of murdering Trevor Rikihana, 69, a Rotorua man and member of the Rogue chapter of the Mongrel Mob, in the early hours of the morning on January 30, 2019.

 Today in the High Court at Rotorua Justice Paul Davison sentenced him to life imprisonment with a minimum non-parole period of 17 years.